Vtiger Sales Insights

 Let us look at some use cases for sales reps and sales managers.

-• Have a report about all deals in your pipeline and their value.
+• Generate a report about all the deals in your pipeline and their value.

 • Get insights on how your customer-related activities are driving deal closure.